victor-falcon/php-ddd/README.md

     └── Infrastructure
 ```

-We have two domains: one for leads and another for event logger.
-Also we have a `Shared` folder for some shared code between al domains.
+We have two domains: one for leads and another for event logging.
+Also, we have a `Shared` folder for some shared code between al domains.

+### CQRS

+We are implementing CQRS in our controllers in order to separate queries, commands, and most important, our code from symfony or other infrastructure code.
+We have a `InMemorySymfonyCommandBus.php` and a `InMemorySymfonyQueryBus.php` to dispatch any request we implement.

+We also have a EventBus with two possible implementations: We have `InMemorySymfonyEventBus.php` and a `MySqlDoctrineEventBus.php` to dispatch events, store them in database and executed them assyncronous with a command.

 ## 👷 CI